Looking for small towns in Florida that have a whole lot of charm, and a lot less people?

 But, shhhhh!
 Don’t tell them I told you.
 Here are 29 of the best small towns in Florida that we know you’ll love.

-Havana — a town so nice, it was voted (twice!) as the Friendliest Small Town in Florida!
+Havana -- a town so nice, it was voted (twice!) as the Friendliest Small Town in Florida!

 Located just a dozen miles north of Tallahassee near the Georgia state line, Havana is a beautiful town filled with unique shops and antique shopping.
-In Havana, you'll find shops that feature antiques and collectibles, home decor, furniture, jewelry, artwork — and of course, some local restaurants too.
+In Havana, you'll find shops that feature antiques and collectibles, home decor, furniture, jewelry, artwork -- and of course, some local restaurants too.

 While you're in the area, make sure to stop by the Quincy Historic District where you'll find the Gadsden Arts Center.
 This former hardware store has been renovated and become an art center where you can check out the works by local and national artists.
 Admission to the gallery is free.

-While you're in the area, take a scenic drive east and then south on Highway 65 through the Apalachicola National Forest — and see what makes this area so incredibly special!
+While you're in the area, take a scenic drive east and then south on Highway 65 through the Apalachicola National Forest -- and see what makes this area so incredibly special!

-St. George Island
+St George Island

 There's no getting around it: St. George Island is just incredibly beautiful.
-Its blue waters and white sand beaches, coupled with the fact that after a day you'll feel like you just belong there make it an unforgettable place.
+Its blue waters and white sand beaches -- coupled with the fact that after a day you'll feel like you just belong there -- make it an unforgettable place.

 Located on the Gulf of Mexico, St. George is a beach town that represents the ultimate in relaxation.
-You won't find chain restaurants and hotels lining its beaches — this town is more about enjoying the natural beauty.
+You won't find chain restaurants and hotels lining its beaches -- this town is more about enjoying the natural beauty.

 Rent one of the beautiful beach homes here, or stay in a local inn to really get your feel of the community.
 If camping is more your speed, St. George Island State Park has 60 modern family campsites to choose from.

 Hiking, canoeing, kayaking, cave diving, tubing, birding, fishing, and horseback riding are just some of the activities that make Marianna an adventurer's world class paradise!
 Swim in the blue waters at the Blue Springs Recreation Area in the summer, or visit Merritt's Mill Pond for some of the best cave diving in the world.

 In Blountstown, you'll find a charming, southern town filled with beautiful murals and a picture-perfect downtown area.
-Visit M&B Memorial Railroad Park, the site of an old railroad line, that used to be the shortest railroad in Florida — only 29 miles!
+Visit M&B Memorial Railroad Park, the site of an old railroad line, that used to be the shortest railroad in Florida -- only 29 miles!

-Not only is it now the site of a park, the M&B Railroad line got new life in the form of the Blountstown Greenway, which is part of the Florida National Scenic Trail.
+Check out the Blountstown Greenway, which is part of the Florida National Scenic Trail.
 The greenway is popular with hikers, skaters, and bicyclists!

 And one of the greatest things to do while you're in town, is to enjoy the Chipola River.
 Kayaks, tubes, rafts, canoes, and fishing gear can be rented for a day on the water!
 Or enjoy one of the sandy beaches that overlooks this spring-fed river.
-And only an hour away, you'll also find the Apalachicola River — another great river where water sports reign supreme!
+And only an hour away, you'll also find the Apalachicola River -- another great river where water sports reign supreme!

 Mexico Beach is exactly what you're looking for if you want to truly get away from it all.
 With beautiful white beaches on the Gulf, this town is so relaxed, it doesn't even have a traffic light!

 After a day in the sun, check out the local restaurants and bars that serve up fresh seafood, live music, and a whole lot of fun!
-Mexico Beach is honestly the perfect beach town.

 Ponce de Leon

-Ponce de Leon, FL is home to one of the best state parks in Florida - Ponce de Leon Springs State Park.
+Ponce de Leon, FL, is home to one of the best state parks in Florida - Ponce de Leon Springs State Park.
 The park is known for its beautiful natural springs that are 68 degrees year round!
 The waters here are an amazing light greenish blue, which makes them not only fun to swim in, but picture-perfect too!

 The park also offers trails for hiking or biking, and picnic areas too.